wpexpertsio/Post-SMTP/readme.txt

 ✅ **Resend Email Attachments [PRO]:** With a single click, you can resend any email attachment right through your email log screen, maintaining a seamless record in your email logs.

-✅ **OAuth 2.0 Support:** Authenticate all major SMTP service providers' accounts (i.e., Office 365/Microsoft 365, Brevo, Gmail, Amazon SES, SendGrid, etc.) securely using APIs.
+✅ **OAuth 2.0 Support:** Authenticate all major SMTP service providers' accounts (i.e., Office 365/Microsoft365, Brevo, Gmail SMTP, Amazon SES, SendGrid, Mailgun, etc.) securely using APIs.

 ✅ **Fallback Mailing:** Easily set up a backup WordPress SMTP mailer to send any transactional email in case of a failure with the main mailer.